 Elements for the Active Listener to Consider

 As we all strive to become better and more engaged listeners in our work, here are some facets of our active listening to embrace:

 1.)
 Consider your partner’s emotional truth.
 On a simple level, active listening embraces not just what is being said, but also how it is being said.
 If there is something about your partner’s delivery that is unexpected, passionate, or perhaps even suspicious, recognizing this reality is probably at least as important as hearing the specific words of their dialogue.
 There may be a dissonance between the line and its delivery, whether the improviser intended this or not.
 “You’re home early” might be accompanied with unfettered joy, suggesting a pleasant and welcome surprise.
 Or there may be a hesitance or quality that suggests the surprise was less-than-pleasant.
 While the improviser may elect not to immediately name or call out this perceived emotional truth, they would be remiss not to recognize and process it.

 2.)
 Subtext will often open more doors than text.
 Yes, we should certainly listen closely to the text that unfolds in our scene work, but the hidden meanings being communicated under the dialogue as subtext will nearly always provide richer opportunities.
 If these undertones are neglected or ignored, we are increasing exponentially the difficulty of the path ahead.
-“I love you” can mean a multitude of different things in a scene, and it’s important to discern whether a partner is confessing or affirming love, or perhaps setting the stage for an apology after disappointing you, or laying the ground for a difficult breakup.
+“I love you” can mean a multitude of different things in a scene, and it’s important to comprehend whether a partner is confessing or affirming love, or perhaps setting the stage for an apology after disappointing you, or laying the ground for a difficult breakup.
 If you actively seek and receive this deeper meaning, you are more able to make choices that can further heighten and embrace your partner’s point of view.